knights-analytics/hugot/README.md

 ## What

-The goal of this library is to provide an easy, scalable, and hassle-free way to run huggingface transformer pipelines in golang applications.
+The goal of this library is to provide an easy, scalable, and hassle-free way to run Hugging Face transformer pipelines in golang applications.
 It is built on the following principles:

-1. Fidelity to the original Huggingface python implementations: the aim is to accurately replicate huggingface inference implementations for the implemented pipelines, so that models trained and tested in python can be seamlessly deployed in a golang application
+1. Fidelity to the original Hugging Face python implementations: the aim is to accurately replicate Hugging Face inference implementations for the implemented pipelines, so that models trained and tested in python can be seamlessly deployed in a golang application
-2. Hassle-free and performant production use: we exclusively support onnx exports of huggingface models.
-Pytorch transformer models that don't have an onnx version can be easily exported to onnx via [huggingface optimum](https://huggingface.co/docs/optimum/index), and used with the library
+2. Hassle-free and performant production use: we exclusively support onnx exports of Hugging Face models.
+Pytorch transformer models that don't have an onnx version can be easily exported to onnx via [Hugging Face Optimum](https://huggingface.co/docs/optimum/index), and used with the library
 3. Run on your hardware: this library is for those who want to run transformer models tightly coupled with their go applications, without the performance drawbacks of having to hit a rest API, or the hassle of setting up and maintaining e.g. a python RPC service that talks to go.

-We support inference on CPU and on all accelerators supported by ONNXRuntime.
+We support inference on CPU and on all accelerators supported by ONNX Runtime/OpenXLA.
 Note, however, that currently only CPU and GPU inference on nvidia GPU (with cuda) are tested (see below).

 ## Why

-Developing and fine-tuning transformer models with the huggingface python library is a great experience, but if your production stack is golang-based being able to reliably deploy and scale the resulting pytorch models can be challenging and require quite some setup.
-This library aims to allow you to just lift-and-shift your python model and use the same huggingface pipelines you use for development for inference in a go application.
+Developing and fine-tuning transformer models with the Hugging Face python library is a great experience, but if your production stack is golang-based being able to reliably deploy and scale the resulting pytorch models can be challenging and require quite some setup.
+This library aims to allow you to just lift-and-shift your python model and use the same Hugging Face pipelines you use for development for inference in a go application.

 ## For whom

-For the golang developer or ML engineer who wants to run transformer piplines on their own hardware, tightly coupled with their own application.
+For the golang developer or ML engineer who wants to run transformer pipelines on their own hardware, tightly coupled with their own application.

 ## By whom

-Hugot is brought to you by the friendly folks at [Knights Analytics](https://knightsanalytics.com), who use Hugot in production to automate next-generation master data management.
+Hugot is brought to you by the friendly folks at [Knights Analytics](https://knightsanalytics.com), who use Hugot in production to automate ai-powered decision intelligence.

 ## Implemented pipelines

-Currently, we have implementations for the following transfomer pipelines:
+Currently, we have implementations for the following transformer pipelines:

 - [featureExtraction](https://huggingface.co/docs/transformers/en/main_classes/pipelines#transformers.FeatureExtractionPipeline)
 - [textClassification](https://huggingface.co/docs/transformers/en/main_classes/pipelines#transformers.TextClassificationPipeline)